blue-tomato/GraphQLFieldtypeSeoMaestro/README.md

 # GraphQLFieldtypeSeoMaestro
 ProcessGraphQL support for SeoMeastro ProcessWire Module

+Warning:
-Early Alpha Version - does not support Mutations yet
+does not support Input/Mutations yet